nikitavoloboev/data/business/startups/startups.md

 - [FundedVentures](https://fundedventures.com/freeleads.html) - List of startups that just got funded.
 - [Jobs, Wozniak, Cook (Build, Sell, Scale) (2020)](http://blog.eladgil.com/2020/10/jobs-wozniak-cook-build-sell-scale.html)
 - [Boring Startup Stuff](https://boringstartupstuff.com/) - Kinda like a Harvard MBA sent weekly to your inbox.
+- [Forward Thinking City](https://www.forwardthinking.city/) - Experience the serendipity of the bay area, simply by opening up your computer.
+- [Capbase](https://capbase.com/) - Streamlines and automates many parts of your business, freeing up your time and capital to focus on growing your startup.

 ## Images